hayleynondorf/notes/README.md

 8. Don't be afraid to ask for help or advice from colleagues or online communities.
 There is always someone willing to share their knowledge and experience.
 9. Remember to take breaks throughout the day to clear your mind and recharge.
 A well-rested mind will lead to better problem-solving and creativity.
 By following these tips, you can become a more effective and efficient programmer.
 Always be learning and growing in this ever-changing field, but don'ts forget to focus on maintaining your sanity and well being along the way.

+# 2024-03-13
+- Today's programming wisdom: "Code is read far more often than it is written.
+Optimize for clarity and maintainability, not just for execution speed or brevity."

+In essence, this emphasizes that while writing efficient code is important, it's even more crucial to ensure your code is easily understandable and can be maintained over time.
+This means favoring good naming conventions, commenting well, structuring code logically, and avoiding unnecessary complexity, as these practices contribute significantly to the long-term health and success of any software project.